 Colonies of B anthracis are round and have a “cut glass” appearance in transmitted light.
 Hemolysis is uncommon with B anthracis but common with B cereus and the saprophytic bacilli.
 Gelatin is liquefied, and growth in gelatin stabs resembles an inverted fir tree.

 C. Growth Characteristics

 The saprophytic bacilli use simple sources of nitrogen and carbon for energy and growth.
-The spores are resistant to environmental changes, withstand dry ...
+The spores are ...